 My recent week long vacation in Malaysia visiting Kuala Lumpur, Melaka, Batu caves, Genting highlands and Langkawi island was filled with fun experience.
 The country offers large diversity and cultural mix.
 On one hand there is one of the tallest skyscrapers, Petronas twin towers, located in Kuala Lumpur city with hustle of cars running on smooth expressways along with monorail running parallely on the top with lot many shopping centers, malls, cafes and restaurants.
 On the other hand there is the serenity of white sand beaches and open quiet fields in Langkawi.
 It’s easy to spot the culture mix in Malaysia with mosques, churches, hindu temples and chinese temples spread across different locations.
 Also the vivid wildlife that one can spot in Malaysia is a sight for the tourists.
 Weather in Malaysia is hot and humid year round, interspersed with tropical rain showers.
 Temperature at sea level varies from 21 to 32 degrees celsius.
 I visited KL in the first week of Feb and it rained almost everyday in the evening for just about 2 hours.
 Currency of Malaysia is Ringgit – 1 USD ~ 4 MYR and 1 MYR ~ 16 INR.
 There are various banks and money exchange shops located across the city such as UAE Exchange, Metro money exchange etc. which offers better price than what you can get at the airport.
 Overall the place came across as tourists friendly and is not at all expensive.

 It was a 5.5 hrs direct flight from New Delhi to Kuala Lumpur for us.
 Our hotel was located in KLCC (Kuala Lumpur City Center) which was around 60 kms (45-55 mins) drive from the KL international airport.
 I booked hotel Ramada suites for our 4 nights stay in KL.
 It was a luxurious 4 star hotel right in the center of all the major happenings of the city, in a 5 minutes walk from Bukit Bintang.
+There are lot many options in KL for every kind of hotels/villas/suites etc. Some really nice options for villas in Malaysia can be found on the AllTheRooms website.
 Bukit Bintang is the hub of major shopping malls, cafes, lounges and restaurants.
 Also it is well connected by monorail to other parts of the city.
 Other location which may be preferred by some for accomodation is Brickfields, aka Little India, near the KL Sentral which is a bit quiet but has the option of a number of Indian (mostly south indian) restaurants.
 KL Sentral is the main transport junction for monorails, trains and buses connecting different parts of the country with Kuala Lumpur.

 Since I did my homework in advance to figure out the places to visit in KL city as per the distance at which they were located, we started to roam around the city taking taxi which was convenient in the heat of the bright sunny day and almost at the same price rates as in India.
 Uber and Grab are the major taxi service app providers which made roaming around easy.
 The first stop we made was at Kuala Lumpur Bird park which is “World’s Largest Free-flight Walk-in Aviary“.
 It is located near the lake gardens and is a must visit.
 I was amazed at seeing all those birds walking and flying across me so freely as I entered the park.
 It was a treat for my camera.
 Among the birds were hornbills, peacocks, bul bul, ostrich, owls, flamingos, silver pheasant, parrots, eagles etc. These birds were not at all camera shy.
 In fact they would pose brilliantly in front of the camera.
 There was an entry ticket of 67 Ringgit per person (for adults) to this park but it was totally worth it.
 One can spend as much as 2-4 hrs to cover the entire park.